 In today’s digital world, do shoppers clip coupons anymore?
 Do they even look at mailings from grocery stores before recycling them?
 Turns out, yes.

 “Talking to consumers about their purchasing influencers, direct mailings from grocery stores—whether weekly circulars or paper coupons—still have a lot of influence,” says Sarah Marion, Ph.D., director of syndicated research at Murphy Research.
 “Many people plan their shopping trips around these items, so they are very important.”
 Plus, as Marion points out, email inboxes are typically more cluttered with junk than physical mailboxes these days, making a strong case for including hard-copy marketing materials into your overall communications strategy.
 That said, anything you mail out must pack a punch and entice recipients to engage.
+(And you can make promotions profitable.)
 Here’s how to nail it.

 director of purchasing at Independent Natural Foods Retailers Association,